WadeBarnes/indy-node/sample/Network/README.md

 # Hands on Walkthrough

-This walkthrough goes through the detailed steps mentioned in [New Network from Scratch]()
+This walkthrough goes through the detailed steps mentioned in [New Network](../../docs/source/NewNetwork/NewNetwork.md)

 1. Open indy-cli by executing `indy-cli`